BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 If you are a person with a lot of free time and curiosity, this is an excellent time to be a front-end developer.
 If you are running a consulting agency, this might even be good for business.
-Unfortunately, if you have a real job and a product to maintain, then these new development doesn't really benefit you that much unless you rewrite your project using the latest framework every three months.
+Unfortunately, if you have a real job and a product to maintain, then these new developments doesn't really benefit you that much unless you rewrite your project using the latest framework every three months.
 Worse, even if you managed to resist the temptation to do that, you will keep hearing people around you raving about their shiny new toys, making you